HowdyKloudy/howdykloudy.github.io/content/en/blog/dapr-state-store-demonstration-using-minikube-with-a-powershell-app.md

 This blog post is a part of the feature I added to my web app built using PowerShell.
 I couldn’t hold the excitement.
 So, the share is not a minimum viable product but an idea to show a case running a Dapr as a sidecar in a pod.
 In my last blog post, I shared my understanding of Dockerizing full-stack application(s) built using PowerShell and ran using Docker-Compose and then over a Minikube.
 It works fine, and no complex steps are involved in it.
 Now, I need to introduce Dapr to simplify the state store management.
 How?
 We remove the SimplySQL module and enable Dapr as a Sidecar to run inside the pod.
 We use the Dapr state store component to insert the records into the Azure Table Storage.

+I appreciate your time and recorded the demo.
+Feel free to share your comments and feedback to improvise the content are most welcome

+{{< youtube fmy0wMgjtl4>}}

 ### Disclaimer